Biggy54321/libthreads-C/README.md

 # libthreads-C

-A implementation of one-one, many-one and many-many thread models for user threads in C.
+A implementation of one-one, many-many and hybrid threading models for user threads in C.